cosmos/interchain-security/docs/docs/adrs/adr-018-fault-resolutions.md

 A potential solution for the handling of incorrect executions is to use fraud proofs.
  This technology allows proving incorrect state transitions of a chain without a full node.
- However, this is a complex technology, and there is no framework that works for Cosmos chains to this day.
+ However, this is a complex technology and and there is no framework that works for Cosmos chains to this day.

-To address this risk in PSS, a governance-gated slashing solution can be used until fraud proof technology matures.
+To address this risk in PSS, a governance-gated slashing solution can be used to handle all types of misbehavior resulting from validator collusion.
+As fraud proof technology matures, part of the solution could potentially be automated.

-This ADR proposes a fault resolution mechanism, which is a type of governance proposal that can be use to vote on the slashing of validators that misbehave on Opt-in consumer chains.
+This ADR proposes a fault resolution mechanism, which is a type of governance proposal that can be used to vote on the slashing of validators that misbehave on Opt-in consumer chains.

 In what follows, we describe the implementation of a fault resolution mechanism that handles incorrect executions on consumer chains, as a first iteration.